zaphosting/docs/docs/account-change-language.md

 ---
 id: account-change-language
 title: Changing the Language on ZAP-Hosting Website
-description: Information on how to change the language on ZAP-Hosting - ZAP-Hosting documentation
+description: Information on how to change the language on ZAP-Hosting
 sidebar_label: Change Language
 ---